tommytommy81/LTM/README.md

 - build...m : read files extracted from BS and tranform then to ft_struct to run stats.
 Ideally must be run only once if everything is setup correctly.
 - CLUSTER_stat: compute pairwise cluster statistics in the time-freq domain

-In the folder "subroutine" there are lower level batch and functions.
+In the folder "subroutine" there are lower level batch scripts and functions.

 This is only work in progress, so bugs are expected to come, and comments to blossom...